CumulusNetworks/docs/content/cumulus-linux-44/System-Configuration/Smart-System-Manager.md

 Upgrade mode includes the following options:
 - **all** runs `apt-get upgrade` to upgrade all the system components to the latest release without affecting traffic flow.
 You must restart the system after the upgrade completes with one of the {{<link url="#restart-mode" text="restart modes">}}.
-- **dry-run** provides information on the components to be upgraded.
+- **dry-run** provides information on the components you want to upgrade.

 The following command upgrades all the system components: